The best recipes are created through mistakes. And that’s exactly how I was able to get this tofu to taste almost like

 - Freeze a block of tofu for at least 24 hours.
 Remove the frozen block from its packaging and thaw in a microwave, about 10-12 minutes.

 - Once defrosted, allow to cool for 5 minutes.
-Next, drain and press excess water with the backs of two plates.
+Next, drain and gently press excess water with the backs of two plates.

 - Measure 6 tablespoons of water and pour it into a microwave-safe bowl.
 Microwave for 1 minute.
 Drop one Not-Chick’n cube into the bowl of hot water.
 Stir and dissolve to make a small broth mix.

 - Tear the tofu into bite-sized pieces and set aside in a bowl.
 In a pan over high heat, add 1 tablespoon of oil.
 Add the tofu and cook for about 4-5 minutes.
 Flip and cook until golden on all sides.

-- Next, pour the marinade over the tofu pieces and cook for an additional 8-10 minutes.
+- Next, pour the broth mix over the tofu pieces and cook for an additional 8-10 minutes.